innovyze/Open-Source-Support/02 InfoAsset Manager/02 SQL/0001 Network Tracing/readme.md

 ## [Trace_IntermediateLinks.sql](./Trace_IntermediateLinks.sql)
-Within InfoAsset Manager, there is a tool to select the path between two Nodes (GeoPlan > Tracing Tools > Intermediate Paths) - but this only works from a current selecvtion of 2 Nodes.
+Within InfoAsset Manager, there is a tool to select the path between two Nodes (GeoPlan > Tracing Tools > Intermediate Paths) - but this only works from a current selection of 2 Nodes.
 With a current selection of at least **2 Pipes**, extend the selection to also include any intermediate Pipes.
 ![Trace Intermediate Pipes GIF](./img001.gif).